 OPT021: Leadership Skills for Optical Professionals

-This module aims to provide optical professionals with the opportunity to become an effective leader at both local and regional levels within the optical sector, through the support and development of Local Optical Committees, building effective strategic networks, influencing policy makers and enhancing eye health services for patients.
+This is achieved through the support and development of Local Optical Committees, building effective strategic networks, influencing policy makers and enhancing eye health services for patients.
 It also aims to provide an understanding of current theoretical approaches and leadership models.

-This module will particularly benefit those involved in commissioning enhanced service pathways, negotiating shared care schemes, but is also of benefit to anyone with a leadership or mentoring role in eye care practice.
-We welcome applications from all registered optical professionals including dispensing and contact lens opticians, ophthalmic medical practitioners and experienced optical managers.
+This module will particularly benefit those involved in commissioning services, but is also of benefit to anyone with a leadership or mentoring role in eye care.
+It is open to all registered ophthalmic professionals including dispensing and contact lens opticians, ophthalmic medical practitioners, ophthalmic nurses, orthoptists and experienced optical managers.

 Jane Gray (Tutor)

 |Tuition fees (2020/21)||£1240 - UK and EU students|

 On completion of this module you should be able to:

 - critically reflect a knowledge of complex, controversial and/ or contentious issues related to leadership in UK optometry and healthcare